A flat foot is a foot that has lost or never developed an arch.

 - Delayed nerve and muscle development

 Some people may not have problems.
 Those who do may have:

 - A stiff foot

-- Weakness or numbness of the foot
+- Calluses, blisters, or skin redness on the inner side of the foot

 Foot Health Facts—American College of Foot and Ankle Surgeons http://www.foothealthfacts.org